 Wind Farms may be connected into the transmission grid or distribution grid, depending on their size and scale.
 Although each unit requires communication for management and monitoring, grid protection algorithms are the main driver with a requirement for low-latency communications.
 Integrating wind resources into a distribution grid is often part of a microgrid, which brings the set of requirements mentioned above.
 As with microgrids, there may be situations where TSN can provide a benefit.

+AR/VR application

+Augmented Reality and Virtual Reality are finding increasing use in the electric industry.
+Utilities are finding VR technology helpful for training, and AR can be used in the field to increase worker productivity and safety by overlaying realtime metadata over equipment being installed, operated, or serviced.

+Input from 802.21 and respect to TSN

 Overview of TSN functionality